tellor-io/layer/README.md

 For docs on how to join our public testnet go here:  [https://docs.tellor.io/layer-docs](https://docs.tellor.io/layer-docs)

-## Starting a New Chain:
+## Starting a New Chain

 1) Select the start script that works for you

 - `start_one_node.sh` is for those who want to run a chain with a single validator in a mac environment
 - `start_one_node_aws.sh` is for those who want a chain with a single validator and the option to import a faucet account from a seed phrase to be used in a linux environment
 - `start_two_chains.sh` (mac environment) sets up two nodes/validators and starts one of them from this script.
 Then to start the other validator you would run the `start_bill.sh` script

 2) Run the selected script from the base layer folder:
 `sh ./start_scripts/{selected_script}`

-## Joining a Running Chain:
+## Joining a Running Chain

 To find more information please go to the layer_scripts folder.

 Here you will find a detailed breakdown for how to join a chain as a node and how to create a new validator for the chain

 ## Tests

+To run integration tests:

+`make test`

-To run all tests:
+To run e2e tests:

-`go test -v ./...`
+`make e2e`

 ## Linting

 To lint per folder:

 `make lint-folder-fix FOLDER="x/mint"`

 To lint all files:

 `make lint`

 ## Maintainers<a name="maintainers"> </a>